 Exam Question 2:

-How far does the primary and secondary research you
+How far does the primary and secondary research you have conducted support the

 conclusions drawn in the article?